iamcal/flamework-useragent/README.md

 Caveats
 -------

 * Not all browsers, rendering engines and platforms are supported - this is by design!
-Only common ones.
+Only common agents are included.
-* We just return 'linux/i686' rather than e.g. 'Ubuntu', since most linux falvors don't give distro, plus nobody cares.
+* We just return <code>"linux/i686"</code> rather than e.g. <code>"Ubuntu"</code>, since most Linux flavors don't give distro, plus nobody cares.
-* Chromium returns 'chrome' - same thing anyway, plus it has a different version number.
+* Chromium returns <code>"chrome"</code> - same thing anyway, plus it has a different version number.
 * We differentiate iPad, iPhone and iPod, even though they are the same OS.
-You can patch this if you don't need to know.
+You can easily patch this locally if you don't need to know.